Robocraft: Gamemodes

 Players can earn experience and robits in all game modes except Test and Custom Game.

-All multiplayer game modes are Ranked.
+All multiplayer game modes are ranked.
 Players earn ranking points from playing in multiplayer.

 Test

 The Test game mode is a simulation map with rugged terrain and flat platforms.
 The purpose of this game mode is for players to test their robots in the absence of other robots and objectives.
 No experience is earned while in this game mode.

 Play VS AI

 Play vs AI is the same as Team Deathmatch, except that all the other robots in the player's team and the robots in the other team are AI controlled.

 Battle Arena / League Arena

 In Battle Arena, each team's base has a "Protonium Reactor", which must be fed energy in order to power "the Annihilator".
 A team's Protonium Reactor is charged gradually by capturing and defending three control points placed on the map.
 The speed at which energy is collected for the protonium reactor depends on how many control points that team is currently controlling.
 A match is won when the Annihilator reaches 100% and the enemy's base is destroyed.
 If the timer runs out, whichever team has the most energy will win.
 If both teams have the same amount of energy when the timer expires, it is considered a Draw and neither team will win.

 Players can capture control points for their team by standing on them for a period of time.
-Each point is divided into three segments, and if an enemy interrupts a player trying to capture a point, however many segments are already captured will stay partially captured and make the point more vulnerable to future capture attempts.
+Each point is divided into three segments, and if an enemy interrupts a player trying to capture a point, but many segments are already captured will stay partially captured and make the point more vulnerable to future capture attempts.

 Each team's reactor is protected by a "Fusion Shield".
 Players are healed by the Fusion Shield at their own base, which is impenetrable by enemy fire from the outside.
 Enemies entering your fusion shield cannot fire their weapons and will gradually take damage the longer they stay inside.
 The fusion shield requires a constant supply of energy to functionーif a team captures all three control points, their enemy's fusion shield will be disabled.
-Players can invade the enemy's protonium reactor while it's shield is down and steal energy from it for use at their own reactor instead.
+Players can invade the enemy's protonium reactor while its shield is down and steal energy from it for use at their own reactor instead.
 If a team controls all three control points for an extended period of time, they will become "Dominating" and the speed at which they collect energy will be accelerated.

 Occasionally, a "protonium crystal", also known as The Equalizer, will appear at the center of the map for the losing team to attack.
-The losing team will have 60 seconds to destroy the crystal and harvest it's energy before it disappears.
+The losing team will have 60 seconds to destroy the crystal and harvest its energy before it disappears.
 The winning team can fight to try to stop the losing team from destroying the crystal.
 If the losing team destroys the crystal, the scores between the two teams will be evened out, allowing the losing team to catch up.